Defending our clients in dangerous driving cases

 In stressful situations, particularly where serious harm has been caused, there is an instinctive reaction to think that the driving error must also have been very serious.

-Standing back, as lawyers, we know that the truth is that on occasion even the slightest error can result in very serious consequences.
+Standing back, as dangerous driving solicitors, we know that the truth is that on occasion even the slightest error can result in very serious consequences.
 It is therefore vital that if you are to be interviewed by the police following an accident that you secure legal representation at the outset.

 All of our legal advice and assistance at a police station or any other place will be free of charge to you as a suspect regardless of your financial means.
 You can read more about the help we can give here.
 The scheme also operates if you are not under arrest but being spoken to on a voluntary basis.
 This does not mean that the police are treating the allegation any less seriously and more information can be found here.